dcunited001/dcunited001.github.io/_drafts/on-being-labelled.md

 which end up giving someone a label.
-I have always been a bit gullible and I've always been a person who misunderstands social situations and I HAVE ENOUGH PROBLEMS WITHOUT HAVING TO DEAL WITH THOSE INTRODUCED ARTIFICIALLY BY "OCCUPATIONAL MEDICINERS" ... wtf do you call one of those yesmen anyways?
+I have always been a bit gullible and I've always been a person who misunderstands social situations and I HAVE ENOUGH PROBLEMS WITHOUT HAVING TO DEAL WITH THOSE INTRODUCED ARTIFICIALLY BY "OCCUPATIONAL MEDICINE" ... wtf do you call one of those yesmen anyways?
 These people abused a sensitive issue to leave me isolated and stranded against a person who, for his entire life, had been isolated out of a lack of social development.
 Furthermore,